Sampling in Software Engineering Research: A Critical Review and Guidelines: Sampling: A Primer

 \subsubsection{Cluster sampling}

 Cluster sampling is when the sampling frame is divided into groups and items are drawn from a subset of groups.
 Suppose that the company from our morale survey example has 20 offices spread around the world.
-If the researcher wants to conduct face-to-face interviews, traveling to all 20 offices could be prohibitively expensive.
+Traveling to all 20 offices for face-to-face interviews could be prohibitively expensive.
 Instead, the researcher selects three offices (stage 1) and then selects 7 participants in each of these offices (stage 2).
 This is called \textit{cluster sampling}.
-If and only if both selections are random, it is \textit{cluster random sampling}.
+If and only if \textit{both} selections are random, it is called \textit{cluster random sampling}.
 Cluster sampling works best when the groups (clusters) are similar to each other but internally diverse on the dimensions of interest.

-Suppose that the researcher finds that the seven developers at one office seem much happier than developers in the rest of the company.
-If the researcher decides to conduct extra interviews at that office, in hopes of unraveling the sources of improved morale, this is called \textit{adaptive cluster sampling} \citep{thompson1990adaptive,turk2005review}.
+If the researcher found that the seven developers at one office seem much happier than developers in the rest of the company and therefore conducted extra interviews at that office, in hopes of unraveling the sources of improved morale, this is called \textit{adaptive cluster sampling} \citep{thompson1990adaptive,turk2005review}.